Calm body and mind—effortlessly.

-People aged 16 years and above and of all backgrounds all ethnicities can learn Sahaj Samadhi Meditation, and become fully proficient with just a few hours of training.
+Anyone can learn Sahaj Samadhi Meditation, and become fully proficient with just a few hours of training.
 The benefits are rapid, tangible, and cumulative, and the practice itself is relaxing and enjoyable.

 Meditation increases blood flow to the brain and better brain function helps your memory, attention, self-awareness, and self-control.

 Meditation reduces blood pressure and heart rate, alleviating unnecessary pressure on your heart and arteries and increases neuroplasticity—the brain’s ability to organize and adapt.
 It also increases the quality of your sleep by allowing you to let go of your day and rest your mind.
 There are thousands of studies proving better sleep quality can be life-changing.

 Practical ancient wisdom for dealing with conflict and triumphing over life's hurdles.